New Year celebrations are followed by most deadly period on the roads

 On SH1 in the Karapiro area between Cambridge and Tirau, five people were taken to Waikato Hospital, one suffering serious injuries, and the others minor injuries.

-At SH15 - the Napier-Taupō highway - a head-on crash about midday led to two people being trapped in the vehicles, one of who was an elderly woman with serious injuries.
+At SH15 - the Napier-Taupō highway - a head-on crash about midday led to two people being trapped in vehicles, one of them an elderly woman with serious injuries.

-Two helicopters were being sent to the scene and it is reported that a doctor on the scene has assessed some of the victims.
+Two helicopters were earlier being sent to the scene and it is reported a doctor on the scene had assessed some of the victims.

 Ambulance and police were called to the scene of the crash at Ford St at 2.20pm, a St John spokeswoman said.